genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/06_forms.md

 }
 ```

-Once we have the data with the list of instruments we can make use of it in the template file
+Once we have the data with the list of instruments, we can make use of it in the template file.
-To dynamically include list of options we use [repeat](https://www.fast.design/docs/fast-element/using-directives#the-repeat-directive) directive and iterate through the items
+To dynamically include a list of instruments, use the [repeat](https://www.fast.design/docs/fast-element/using-directives#the-repeat-directive) directive and iterate through the items.

 ```typescript title='home.template.ts'
 <zero-select :value=${sync(x=> x.instrument)}>